RiskSense-Ops/MS17-010/README.md

 - https://www.rapid7.com/db/modules/exploit/windows/smb/ms17_010_eternalblue

-Shellcode will be submitted to exploit-db when it is completed.
+Windows kernel shellcode will be in Metasploit as well as submitted to exploit-db when it is completed.